Degree spectra of homeomorphism types of compact Polish spaces

 \section{Preliminaries}

-Basic terminologies and results on computability theory and computable structure theory are summarized in \cite{AK00}.
-For basics on computable analysis, we refer the reader to \cite{AvBr14,BHW08,HCCA,Wei00}.
-For some basic definitions and facts on general topology and dimension theory, see also \cite{vM01}.
+Basic terminology and results of computability theory and computable structure theory are summarized in \cite{AK00}.
+For basics of computable analysis, we refer the reader to \cite{AvBr14,BHW08,HCCA,Wei00}.
+For the basic definitions and facts of general topology and dimension theory, see~\cite{HurWal41,vM01}.